 ATS accredits more than 270 graduate schools of ministry, teaching, and research in the theological disciplines in North America and maintains the highest institutional standards of accreditation and institutional performance.
 ATS is a member of the Council for Higher Education Association (CHEA), the primary national accreditation advocate to the United States Department of Education.
 The Commission on Accrediting of ATS accredits the schools and approves the degree programs they offer.

 Accreditation involves voluntary participation in a peer-evaluation process with similar institutions in a quest to insure academic quality, rigor, and integrity.
-In 2015, Wesley Biblical Seminary’s accreditation was reaffirmed by the Association of Theological Schools.
+In 2021, Wesley Biblical Seminary’s accreditation was reaffirmed for ten years by the Association of Theological Schools.

 Additional Accreditation Information

 The seminary is also accredited by the Mississippi Commission on College Accreditation.

 The seminary has approval from the Department of Defense and the State Approving Agency for qualifying military personnel (active duty and reserve) and veterans to receive educational funds from the DoD and Veterans Administration.
 The Immigration and Naturalization Service of the United States Department of Justice (SEVIS/SEVP) recognizes Wesley Biblical Seminary as an educational center for international students.

 The seminary is a member of the National Association of Evangelicals.
 Faculty members belong to various professional organizations, such as the Evangelical Theological Society, the Society of Biblical Literature, the Wesleyan Theological Society, and the Institute for Biblical Research, which enable them to stay current and to keep abreast of developments in theological education.